vtog/labGuides/source/ocp/multus.rst

 .. important:: You can NOT use a ClusterIP service with these endpoints.
 Only the default Network IP can be exposed with a Route.

-   For external access use NodePort and LoadBalancer service to expose the endpoint.
+   For external access use NodePort or LoadBalancer service to expose the endpoint.

 User Defined Networks